 The Spirit of Christmas; The Spirit of Giving

-From the team at Sommailier we’d like to wish you a very merry Christmas and a wonderful start to the New Year!
 Want to learn more about French wine?
 We’re here to help!
 Why not check out our French wine club?
-Every three months we send direct to your door three or six bottles of boutique French wines which have been carefully selected by wine experts in France along with detailed information about each wine and food pairing ideas to help you really discover French wine.
+Every three months we send direct to your door three, six, or twelve bottles of boutique French wines which have been carefully selected by wine experts in France along with detailed information about each wine and food pairing ideas to help you really discover French wine.
 And as if that wasn’t enough, we also have a wine club gift option for that special wine lover in your life!
+For the perfect last minute gift, send one of our digital gift cards.